Tricentis/ToscaExecutionClient/README.md

 | projectName           | Project root name of the Tosca project where the event is located.
 | events                | Names or uniqueIds of the events that you want to execute, separated by comma.
 If you want to overwrite TCPs or Agent Characteristics for a specific event, use the "eventsConfigFilePath" parameter instead.
 | eventsConfigFilePath &nbsp; &nbsp;  | Path to the JSON file that contains the event configuration, including TCPs and Agent Characteristics.
 If you use this parameter, you don't need to use the "events" parameter.

+Check out the [Tosca help](https://support.tricentis.com/community/manuals_detail.do?&url=continuous_integration/tosca_execution_clients.htm) for more information on how to configure events and some practical examples.

 ### Options
 | Name                  | Description